VET Program Approval and Maintenance Procedure

 2. To add qualifications to Scope refer to Section A.

-D. Complete Locally Approved Skill Set Form Director, Skills and Education Delivery / Program Manager
+D. Complete Locally Approved Skill Set Form.
+Director, Skills and Education Delivery / Program Manager

 1. Wording for Statement of Attainment identified on Registration Form cannot be changed after registration.